Equipment Safety · 2–5 min toolbox talk

 Safety Reminders

-- Maintain firm grip and stance.
+- Maintain firm footing and controlled movement.

 Ask the Crew